joseroshan/Python-blackjack/README.md

 Step 2: Build breakdown of program requirements:
    Requirements as listed at top of this page

-Step 3: Download and read this flow chart I've created:
+Step 3: Build flow chart:
 ![Blackjack_Flowchart](https://user-images.githubusercontent.com/9038980/210604957-7e1d93db-1be0-4185-afdd-67751f06a4d4.PNG)

 Step 4: Create a deal_card() function that uses the List below to *return* a random card.